vsakaria/react-accelerator-micro-fe/README.md

 `yarn coverage`

-This will open a window in Chrome showing the current test coverage of the project.
+This will open a window in you default browser showing the current test coverage of the project.

 # Typescript